Drugs and alcohol advice for young people, parents and families

 - Drinkaware - talking about alcohol and asking the right questions with your child.

-- NHS website also provides advice on talking to your child about drugs.
+- The NSPCC also provides advice on talking to your child about drugs.

-- One You is a great website where you can find advice on how to drink less alcohol.
+- Better Health NHS is a great website where you can find advice on how to drink less alcohol.
 It gives you tools and tips for cutting down.

 Herefordshire Recovery Service, run by Turning Point and Healthwatch Herefordshire, provide a free and confidential support service for adults and young people in the county.
 You can self-refer into the service by completing the online referral form, calling 0300 555 0747 or e-mailing Herefordshire@turning-point.co.uk.
 They also offer a range of online self-help tools.